 The Council also has a dedicated Gypsy and Traveller Liason Service and developed a handbook on how we manage unauthorised encampments.
 Our two Gypsy and Traveller sites (Sowton and Broadclyst) are now managed by Elim Housing.

 More recently, we have provided the opportunity for Children’s social workers recruited from oversees to discuss and share experiences with managers.

 There are two BAME networks that staff can join: South West Peninsula BME Social Worker Group – a regional BAME group for local authority social workers across the South West including Plymouth, Torbay, Cornwall and Devon and a BAME staff network for health and social care.

 Working with Devon Development Education, we were planning to host a Windrush Celebration at County Hall.
 However this event has been postponed due to the coronavirus.
 We hope to host this celebration on 22nd June 2021.

-In October, we have plans to celebrate Black History Month by uncovering stories of people’s experiences living in Devon.
+In October, we celebrate Black History Month by uncovering stories of people’s experiences living in Devon.